7 Personality Traits for Remote Teams

 Trust is a huge thing for remote workers.
 A manager or C-suite executive wants their employees to deliver excellent results, on time, and within budget.

 An employee who is curious is someone who will dig and research and find solutions to those problems holding up a project.
 Curious team members will come to their managers with interesting things such as software, platforms, apps, techniques, and industry knowledge they have found.
 They could help the team grow.
 A great addition.

 Best hiring practices

 When creating the job description, be detailed.
 List out exactly what the role entails so that candidates understand what is required from them.
-More sure you include the parts for remote team working such as organization, communication and project management if that needed.
+More sure you include the parts for remote team working such as organization, communication, and project management if needed.

 Managing remote teams effectively

 Working practices will need to be adapted for the people in the team, with some requiring more connection with colleagues than others.
-Organise watercooler meetings, have daily stand-ups, and strong designated roles.
+Organize water-cooler meetings, have daily stand-ups, and clearly designated roles.
 Employees who know what they need to do are much more productive and happy than those who don’t.

 Meshing different personality types together will take time and ensure each employee feels supported.
-Check out our ebook - The Ultimate Guide for Hiring Remotely - for best hiring practices.
+Check out our ebook to get all the juice on best hiring practices.